Home

 Collection Notes:

-Notes: Also reproduced in The Memoirs of Sherlock Holmes, London [1893], p.
-168 for use with the story "The Resident Patient."
-Conan Doyle omitted "The Cardboard Box" from The Memoirs but transferred much of the story's opening to "The Resident Patient" in the book edition.
+Notes: Illustration also used in The Memoirs of Sherlock Holmes, London [1893], p.
+168 for the story "The Resident Patient."
+Conan Doyle omitted "The Cardboard Box" from The Memoirs, but transferred much of that story's opening to "The Resident Patient" in the book edition.
+Photo courtesy of the Toronto Public Library.
 Byerly #4.
-(Last updated: 7/5/10)
+(Last updated: 6/6/15)

 "He held it up"